-We know families and the nation are strongest when we have time to heal from illness or injury, to welcome a new child, to help a loved one recover or ease their passing.
-Yet the U.S. is one of the only countries in the world without a national paid leave policy, which meant that when the pandemic hit, we were unprepared.
 We all have a stake in ensuring people do not spread illness when they are sick and recovering, that no one ever has to choose between their family and their paycheck.
-We need a permanent paid leave policy in place so that families and businesses are never scrambling for piecemeal solutions when illness strikes, a serious caregiving need arises, or a new child is born or adopted.
+We need a national paid leave policy in place so that families and businesses are never scrambling for solutions when illness strikes, a serious caregiving need arises, or a new child is born or adopted.

 It’s time to change that.
-And we know that with other care policies, passing paid leave would yield millions of jobs, billions in wages, and trillions in wages.
-A supermajority of voters across the political spectrum support a national paid family and medical leave policy that covers all working people.
+And we know that with other care policies, passing paid leave would yield millions of jobs, billions in wages, and hundreds of billions in economic activity.
+A supermajority of voters across the political spectrum support a national paid family and medical leave policy that covers all working people — 91 percent in recent polling.
 Two-thirds of small business owners agree.
-Joining them are health professionals, large employers, military families, and advocates across the country who say it’s time for paid leave for all.
+Joining them are health professionals, large employers, military families, caregivers, working families, and advocates across the country who say it’s time for paid leave for all.

 Paid Leave for All provides the strategy and coordinated effort to turn this urgent need into political reality.